heloisatl/heloisatl/README.md

 -  I am currently attending high school integrated with Systems Development  at IFPR.

--  I am currently doing an internship at Itaipu Parquetec in the field of Cybersecurity.
+-  I am doing an internship at Itaipu Parquetec in the field of Cybersecurity.

 - I'm 16 years old.